Now that children are back in school, morning time can be very hectic. Amid the busy routine of getting

 - A whole grain bagel topped with low fat cream cheese and topped with slices of fresh fruit.

-I hope this is helpful to you as you and your family find the morning breakfast routine that works best for everyone.
+We hope this is helpful to you as you and your family find the morning breakfast routine that works best for everyone.